The $a$-numbers of non-hyperelliptic curves of genus 3 with cyclic automorphism group of order 6: Non-hyperelliptic genus-3 curves with cyclic automorphism group of order 6

-The assertion of the following lemma has been obtained by the classification (Theorem \ref{thm:LRRS}).
-For the reader's convenience, we review it, which helps the reader understand the structure of a non-hyperelliptic curve of genus $3$ having $\Cyc_6$ as a subgroup of its automorphism group. \begin{lem} Let $C$ be a non-hyperelliptic curve of genus $3$ such that a subgroup $G$ of $\Aut(C)$ is isomorphic to $\Cyc_6$.
-Then $C$ is isomorphic to $C_r$ for some $r \neq \pm 2$. \end{lem} \begin{proof} Note that any automorphism of $C$ extends to an automorphism of ${\mathbb P}^2$, since $C$ is canonical.
-Any nontrivial involution in $\PGL_3(K)$ has a representative in $\GL_3(K)$ which is conjugate to $\diag(-1,1,1)$ as ${\rm char}(K) \ne 2$.
+The assertion of the following lemma has been obtained by \cite[Theorem 3.1]{LRRS}.
+For the reader's convenience, we will review it, which helps the reader understand the structure of a non-hyperelliptic curve of genus $3$ having $\Cyc_6$ as a subgroup of its automorphism group. \begin{lem} Let $C$ be a non-hyperelliptic curve of genus $3$ such that a subgroup $G$ of $\Aut(C)$ is isomorphic to $\Cyc_6$.
+Then $C$ is isomorphic to $C_r$ for some $r \neq \pm 2$. \end{lem} \begin{proof} Note that any automorphism of $C$ extends to an automorphism of ${\mathbb P}^2$, as $C$ is canonical.
+Any nontrivial involution in $\PGL_3(K)$ has a representative in $\GL_3(K)$ which is conjugate to $\diag(-1,1,1)$ since ${\rm char}(K) \ne 2$.
 In particular, any involution $\sigma$ is identical on a certain hyperplane $H$ (and sends a vector $v$ to $-v$).
-Hence, the quotient $C \to E$ by $\langle\sigma\rangle$ is ramified at $4$ points (the intersection of quartic $C$ and the hyperplane $H$), which are distinct (otherwise $C$ is singular).
-Then the Hurwitz formula says that $E$ is of genus one.
+Hence, the quotient $C \to E$ by $\langle\sigma\rangle$ is ramified at four points (the intersection of quartic $C$ and the hyperplane $H$), which are distinct (otherwise $C$ is singular).
+Then the Hurwitz's formula says that $E$ is of genus one.